AlphaVantageSupport/stock_visualization_in_python_django/README.md

     manage.py
 ```

-Let's take a closer look at some of the important files:
+Let's take a closer look at some of the key files:
 - `manage.py`: A command-line utility that lets you interact with this Django project in various ways.
 You can read all the details about manage.py in [django-admin and manage.py](https://docs.djangoproject.com/en/3.2/ref/django-admin/).
 - `__init__.py`: An empty file that tells Python that this directory should be considered a Python package.
 Please keep it empty!
 - `settings.py`: Settings/configuration for this Django project.